 You’ll need at least 2,000 hours of work experience under a CPA to apply for a license in Louisiana.
 Plus, you have up to 4 years to complete the hours on a full-time or part-time basis.

 Maryland expects at least 2,000 hours of work experience that must be verified and “endorsed” by a CPA.
 In addition, your work experience must be completed within the 3 years immediately preceding your application.
+Your experience can be in accounting, attestation, management or financial advisory or include the use of tax or consulting skills.

 Massachusetts requires at least one year of experience working in the public sector.
 However, if you work in the private sector, you’ll need 3 years of experience.
 All work must be supervised by a licensed CPA.
 (If you’re applying for a license in Massachusetts, I suggest reading my article.
 It covers the requirements of a “non-reporting license” versus a “reporting license.”)